Army Research Institute

 ASTi integrated advanced speech recognition, synthetic speech generation, and a radio communications simulation into a U.S. Army serious game.
 Using this environment, unmanned aerial systems (UAS) sensor operators can practice manned-unmanned team (MUM-T) communication skills.

-The challenge requirements are listed in blue, ASTi's applicable components are in black:
+The challenge requirements are listed in blue; ASTi's applicable components are

 Replace instructors or role players with automated, intelligent, in-game entities.
 Students should be able to practice tactical communications without an instructor present, minimizing overhead and improving students’ flight line performance.